wang-shulei/PSR/README.md

 <img src="./assets/methods.jpeg" width=95% height=95%
 class="center">
 </p>
+- 🎉 PSR has been accepted by CVPR 2026.

 ## 🧪 PSRBench: Fine-grained Evaluation for Multi-Subject Personalization
 Overview of PSRBench, PSRBench consists of seven subsets, each evaluating multi-subject personalized generation models from a different perspective.
 Each subset contains 50 high-quality test samples and is evaluated along three distinct dimensions.